 Your course must fulfill these requirements.

 AP Spanish Literature and Culture curricular requirements:

 - The teacher uses Spanish almost exclusively in class and encourages students to do likewise.

-- The course explicitly addresses each of the six course themes: Las sociedades en contacto, La construcción del género, El tiempo y el espacio, Las relaciones interpersonales, La dualidad del ser, and La creación literaria.
+- The course develops each of the 6 required themes in relation to the works on the required reading list: Las sociedades en contacto, La construcción del género, El tiempo y el espacio, Las relaciones interpersonales, La dualidad del ser, La creación literaria.

-- The course provides opportunities for students to compare literary texts produced in different historical contexts.
+- The course provides opportunities for students to develop the skills in the following skill categories: